 I often find the toddlers are fascinated with the stretchy, slimy texture and they love getting their whole body into exploring this medium.

-Soapy slime provides lots of opportunity to initiate conversation and descriptive language as they play.
+Soapy slime provides lots of opportunities to initiate conversation and descriptive language as they play.
 What does it feel like?
 What can you smell?

 Keep it simple and enjoy the play and the wonder on those faces!